Travis Kelce: Philanthropy

 Kelce supports various non-profit organizations and initiatives, including Boys & Girls Clubs of America and Read Across America Day, and has donated autographed items to benefit the Make-A-Wish Foundation.
 Kelce has made several appearances at Kansas City hospitals and schools to support local charities.
 In 2019, he hosted a meet and dance event to raise funds for the "Rose Brooks Center", a Kansas City-based organization that provides shelter to women, children, and their pets in situations of domestic violence.
 He and his brother Jason have also donated to the Heights Schools Foundation to buy equipment and fund afterschool activities.
 In 2019, Kelce participated in a charity celebrity softball game to raise funds for the Lake Health Foundation.
 In 2024, he donated $100,000 to the family of two children who were seriously wounded in the 2024 Kansas City parade shooting.
 Kelce is among the Kansas City celebrities who have hosted the Big Slick charity event and gala, which benefits the Cancer Center at Children's Mercy Hospital; in 2024, Kelce and teammate Mahomes contributed game-worn Chiefs jerseys to a lot of NFL items that went for $250,000 at the charity auction.
+Days before his wedding, Kelce and now wife Taylor Swift donated $26 million to various charity groups across the United States.